Policy brief: COVID-19 and Women’s Rights

-COVID-19 pandemic has exacerbated existing inequalities, aggravated shortcomings in social, political and economic systems, and deepened the impact of the epidemic (Headquarters, 2020).
-Since the spread of COVID-19, data and reports received have shown that all forms of violence against women and girls, especially domestic violence, are increased.
-This is the Shadow Pandemic growing in the midst of the COVID-19 crisis (UN, 2020), and the place of women in working life and in a society rooted in the national mentality is significant in understanding the Shadow Pandemic.
+The COVID-19 pandemic has exacerbated existing inequalities, aggravated shortcomings in social, political, and economic systems, and deepened the epidemic’s impact (Headquarters, 2020).
+Since the spread of COVID-19, data and reports received, have shown that all forms of violence against women and girls, especially domestic violence, are increased.
+This is the Shadow Pandemic growing amid the COVID-19 crisis (UN, 2020), and the place of women in working life and a society rooted in the national mentality is significant in understanding the Shadow Pandemic.

-In developing countries, 70% of women’s employment is included into the informal economy (Headquarters, 2020).
+In developing countries, 70% of women’s employment is included in the informal economy (Headquarters, 2020).
 Such a high level of informality undermines the policies of states aimed at reducing the economic impact of the pandemic, blocking layoffs and the like during the current period.
-As a result, in a number of countries, the first cases of layoffs are observed in the sphere of services, especially, in the retail and tourism sectors, where female workers predominate (Headquarters, 2020).
+As a result, in several countries, the first cases of dismissals are observed in services, mainly in the retail and tourism sectors, where female workers predominate (Headquarters, 2020).